 It is therefore essential that each cable owner considers this with an antitrust counsel in accordance with its own regulatory situation in the landing country.
 For example, a new telecommunications company with no previous presence in that nation may not have the same regulatory requirements as a consortium member that already has subsidiaries in that country with mobile, satellite or even other submarine infrastructure providing services to local customers.

-In addition, if the latter has previously been sanctioned by the antitrust authority for anti-competitive behavior, all the other co-owners should take certain additional precautions to avoid being considered a cartel.
+In addition, if the latter has previously been sanctioned by the antitrust authority for anti-competitive behaviour, all the other co-owners should take certain additional precautions to avoid being considered a cartel.
 Accordingly, the consortium parties should engage antitrust counsel to prepare a brief guide on how to conduct consortium discussions to avoid any risk in each jurisdiction.

 Consortium discussions.

-In the early stages of a submarine cable project, the exchange of information and discussions between the prospective consortium members is an integral part of the formation of such a submarine infrastructure project.
+In the early stages of a submarine cable project, the exchange of information and discussions between the prospective consortium members are an integral part of the formation of such a submarine infrastructure project.
 Several competition authorities recognize the legitimacy of this need but have expressed concern where discussions and negotiations are not conducted in a prudent manner.
 Thus, it is essential that discussions are limited to the formation and operation of the purchasing consortium.

 Moreover, these authorities expect the consortium partners to act as independent competitors in areas outside the collaboration (e.g. retail, and other markets in which the consortium members compete).
-Antitrust concerns generally arise from the possibility that the information exchanged, or discussions held by the competing companies could be used to fix, stabilize, or coordinate future competitive behavior, or that the meetings could be used as a pretext to fix prices or engage in other collusive behavior.
+Antitrust concerns generally arise from the possibility that the information exchanged, or discussions held by the competing companies could be used to fix, stabilize, or coordinate future competitive behaviour, or that the meetings could be used as a pretext to fix prices or engage in other collusive behaviour.
 For example, how the consortium members will bid, price, or perform in the coming years.

 It is therefore important to recognize that the disclosure of non-public, competitively sensitive information in discussions or communications between consortium members may raise antitrust concerns.
 To minimize the risk of antitrust scrutiny, the co-owners must limit the disclosure or exchange of non-public competitively sensitive information.

-• Individual company prices, proposed price changes, terms and conditions of sale, price differentials, price mark-ups or price discounts.
+Individual company prices, proposed price changes, terms and conditions of sale, price differentials, price mark-ups or price discounts.

-• The collective adoption of a particular pricing model or the boycott of another model.
+The collective adoption of a particular pricing model or the boycott of another model.

-• Their proposed conduct towards individual suppliers, customers, or intermediaries.
+Their proposed conduct towards individual suppliers, customers, or intermediaries.
 For example, while cable owners may legitimately develop or select a particular technology to promote interoperability, they cannot agree to collectively boycott other competing technologies.

 Contractual clauses.